A Simple Hierarchical Pooling Data Structure for Loop Closure: Evaluation

 In addition to the baseline algorithm, we generate a second baseline by applying the same algorithm to keyframes, rather than to all stored images.
 In principle, the heuristics involved in the selection of keyframes could be propagated to all nodes of the data structure, as discussed in Sec.~\ref{sect-fancy}.
 However, our experiments indicate that this yields minor benefits compared to simple averaging.
-The second row of Table~\ref{tab-kittiKeyframe} shows average time-cost rate~\footnote{Time-cost rate is defined as the increase of query time per thousand (1k) images in the database.
-Average time-cost rate is the average of time-cost rates computed for all sequences in each dataset.} for searching via an inverted index among keyframes, which is worse than searching in a simple hierarchy built on raw images, as shown in the second row of Table~\ref{tab-kittiOverall}.
-Besides, a simple regular sampling strategy on top of keyframes can speedup searching by a large margin as shown in Table~\ref{tab-kittiKeyframe}.
+The second row of Tab.~\ref{tab-kittiKeyframe} shows average time-cost rate~\footnote{ Time-cost rate is defined as the increase of query time per thousand (1k) images in the database.
+Average time-cost rate is the average of time-cost rates computed for all sequences in each dataset.} for searching via an inverted index among keyframes, which is worse than searching in a simple hierarchy built on raw images, as shown in the second row of Tab.~\ref{tab-kittiOverall}.
+A simple regular sampling strategy on top of keyframes can speedup searching by a large margin as shown in Tab.~\ref{tab-kittiKeyframe}.

 Instead of a fixed topology of the data structure, corresponding to regular grouping, we can consider adaptive grouping based on a variety of criteria.
 Adaptive sampling, or grouping, based on {\em geometry} includes performing spectral clustering in $SE(3)$.
 Curves in Fig.~\ref{fig-timings} indicate that adaptive sampling achieves marginal improvements compared to regular sampling at a constant rate equal to the average of the adaptive sampling rate.
 Similarly, parallax-based sampling, based on clustering only the translational component of pose, also yields underwhelming improvements.
+We do, however, expect adaptive sampling to win in some cases, as it has in a number of smaller-scale experiments we conducted with different motion characteristics from smooth driving, for instance the {\it TUM RGB-D} dataset (Fig.~\ref{fig-TUM})~\cite{sturm12iros}.